On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: INTRODUCTION

 \subsection{Our Contributions}

-This paper builds on the framework of \cite{HSSZ19} and makes significant progress in solving the DDM problem for \emph{unequal} assignment probabilities, further leading to new contributions in the design of RCTs.
+This paper builds on the framework of \cite{HSSZ19} and makes progress in solving the DDM problem for \emph{unequal} assignment probabilities, further leading to new contributions in the design of RCTs.

-First, we prove that achieving \emph{instance-optimality} or even nearly instance-optimality for the DDM problem is NP-hard.
-Assuming P$\neq$NP, \emph{no} polynomial-time algorithm can guarantee that, for every instance, it returns an assignment that approximates the optimal assignment within even a certain constant error.
+First, we prove that achieving (nearly) \emph{instance-optimality} for the DDM problem is NP-hard.
+Assuming P$\neq$NP, \emph{no} polynomial-time algorithm can guarantee that, for every instance, it returns an assignment that approximates the optimal assignment within a certain constant error, even if the optimal solution perfectly balances the covariates.

 Second, we present a new Multiplicative Weights Update (MWU) algorithm that finds improved solutions for the DDM problem for the \emph{full} spectrum of assignment probabilities.
 Theoretically, we show that our algorithm improves the GSW algorithm when assignment probabilities are unequal and matches its performance when probabilities are equal, both up to constant factors.
 Empirically, we demonstrate that our algorithm consistently produces solutions to the DDM problem with the lowest objective values across \emph{all} assignment probabilities, outperforming the GSW algorithm and other commonly used designs on both synthetic and real-world datasets.
 While the MWU framework has been widely used in optimization and machine learning, its application to the DDM problem and the design of RCTs is new.